 Please call Norm to specifically inquire about more information regarding these special coatings.

 Tarp is more expensive than the plastic options, but is also more durable if equipment, car doors or hay might bump against the cover frequently.
-It is a 12 mil three ply woven material, available in white or green.
-It generally runs between 38¢-45¢/sqft depending on the size piece you require.
-Life expectancy is 5-6 years for the green tarp and 8-10 years for the white tarp.
-Green tarp comes with a 4 year warranty and white tarp a 6 year warranty against deterioration by the sun.
+It is a 12 mil three ply woven material, available in white.
+It generally runs between 65¢-85¢/sqft depending on the size piece you require.
+Life expectancy is 8-10 years for the white tarp.
+White tarp a 6 year warranty against deterioration by the sun.

-The green tarp consists of a green, black and white layer, which absorbs heat significantly more than our white option, which consists of a white, clear and white layer.
-The heat absorption contributes to faster deterioration of the green cover as well as having a higher inside temperature.
-The white tarp is less noticeable in the summer than the green is in the winter, if camouflaging is a concern.
+Our white tarp consists of a white, clear and white layer.
+The white tarp is less noticeable in the summer (than other colours) especially once it is not new and clean, if camouflaging is a concern.
 The white tarp also lets light in, making it easier to work inside the structure because it’s not as dark inside.
 Tarps are fully waterproof.